-Usually, there's a specific aspect of sales that trigger unpleasant feelings.
-The first step to overcoming this fear is pinpointing it.
-Think about each step of the sales process: prospecting for leads, setting appointments (both cold calling and following up on warm leads), qualifying prospects, making presentations, handling objections, closing the sale, and asking for referrals.
+Usually, there's at least one specific aspect of the job that triggers unpleasant feelings.
+Think about each step of the sales process: prospecting or lead generation, setting appointments (both cold calling and following up on warm leads), qualifying prospects, making presentations, handling objections, closing the sale, and asking for referrals.

 Rank these stages in the order in which they bother you, from worst to best.

-Now review the list below to find out how you can feel less anxious during the stages that affect you the most.
+Next, review the list below to find out how you can feel less anxious during the stages that affect you the most.

-Prospecting / Lead Generation
+Prospecting or Lead Generation

 - You have trouble finding leads, and thus prospecting makes you anxious because you worry about not being able to find potential customers.

 If qualifying makes you nervous, you're probably viewing it as an intrusion—asking strangers fairly personal questions so that you can determine if they're potential customers.
-In that case, shifting your viewpoint can help.
+In that case, shifting your mindset about the situation can help.
 You're not intruding by getting in touch and asking questions.
 Instead, you're giving prospects an opportunity to find out about a fantastic product.
 After all, if you didn't believe your product was terrific, you wouldn't have started a business making it!

 It's not easy to stand up in front of an audience, even an audience of one.
 When your presentation happens in front of a whole crowd of businesspeople, all of whom have their game faces on, it can feel like a pretty frightening idea.

 There will probably be some appointments where these kinds of scenarios will play out.
 However, the good news is that the more appointments you keep, the less likely you are to run into trouble.
 Over time, you'll hear many different objections, and you'll work out good responses to each one.